 The Times showed photographs of the facility to an expert and reports that “Raymond J. Davis, a former forensic toxicologist with the California Department of Justice with 38 years’ experience, said he was appalled by images of bloody clothes drying in the open on sheets of paper placed on floors and countertops.
 Photos of unpacked boxes, flammable chemicals stored in glass jugs crammed into a sink, understocked shelves where processing chemicals usually are stored and general clutter prompted this observation: “A defense attorney would have a field day with this if they walked into the evidence vault.
 It looks exactly like the storage area in my garage.”

-The Times reports that as series of emails raised concerns about conditions in the blood drying room.
+The Times reports that a series of emails raised concerns about conditions in the blood drying room.
 “In addition to the photos, a Feb.
 27 email to Cmdr.
 Keith L. Williams, who heads CSID, Officer Martin Fosso asks, “Is anyone else in the unit concerned about the ongoing, non-functionality of the blood-drying room?”
 He was referring to a deficient system for cleaning blood-drying cabinets, which are used to process clothing so an evidence sample can be lifted.
-Such evidence handling systems need to be completely sterilized and handled with utmost care so as to not allow even minute chances of tampering.
+Most forensic labs have sufficient biosafety cabinets and fume extraction equipment (like what TION provides) to keep the area and evidence secure.
+However, the system was lacking such measures.
+The evidence handling systems need to be completely sterilized and handled with utmost care so as to not allow even minute chances of tampering.
 Looks like stocking up on disposable gloves in bulk for the forensic techs is one of their more trivial problems!
 Cmdr.
 Williams first disputed then acknowledged the problems.
 However, he attributed the problems to “design flaws that are being worked out and by poor habits of members.”

 Crime lab issues are often the result of outdated equipment or lack of resources.
 This situation calls for complete transparency.
 If the allegations are true about a brand new lab, the District has serious issues that need to be corrected immediately.
 If there is a design flaw, these need to be corrected.
 If there is human error, then technicians need to be trained properly.
 In this situation, we can agree with the statement from the president of the DC Fraternal Order of Police, who said “The lack of a functioning crime lab is a serious threat to public safety,” he said.
 “Sloppy, unprofessional practices can result in criminals going free.”
 At the minimum, this lab should go through a national accreditation process.